CodeMan99/stats-ctor/README.md

 Type: `Number`

 A millisecond getter/setter for `atime`.
+<br>If available on the instance, setter will update `atimeMs`.

 #### Stats.prototype.mtim_msec

 Type: `Number`

 A millisecond getter/setter for `mtime`.
+<br>If available on the instance, setter will update `mtimeMs`.

 #### Stats.prototype.ctim_msec

 Type: `Number`

 A millisecond getter/setter for `ctime`.
+<br>If available on the instance, setter will update `ctimeMs`.

 #### Stats.prototype.birthtim_msec

 Type: `Number`

 A millisecond getter/setter for `birthtime`.
+<br>If available on the instance, setter will update `birthtimeMs`.

+## Warning

+Node added millisecond properties starting with *v8.1.0*.
+However, these are instance properties and are disconnected with the `Date` equivalent.
+For example, updating `stat.mtimeMs` will not update `stat.mtime`.

+As such this module makes `atimeMs`, `ctimeMs`, `mtimeMs`, & `birthtimeMs` non-enumerable.
+Instead use the prototype properties above.

 ## Related